DFE-Digital/itt-mentoring-beta-prototype/app/content/grant-conditions.md

 ## 4. Conditions of this funding

-Early adopter schools will be able to claim this funding at the end of the 2024/25 academic year and will be paid in arrears between September 2025 and January 2026.
+Schools will be able to claim this funding at the end of the 2024/25 academic year and will be paid in arrears between September 2025 and January 2026.
 When schools make a claim, DfE will not ask for evidence where the information provided can be validated through its services including, but not limited to, Publish teacher training courses, Register trainee teachers and Get information about schools.
 Where this information cannot be validated, as part of the claim process, DfE may ask for evidence of:

 - a mentor’s employment at the school, such as a copy of their employment contract or payslips from the 2024/25 academic year
 - arranging placements at their school for ITT trainees, such as communication with providers